davekinkead/thesis/chapters/01-introduction/chapter.md

 This is unfortunate for philosophy because there are many areas of the disciple, especially political and moral philosophy, that could benefit from embracing computational approaches.
 Political philosophy for example, involves the study of complex systems with emergent properties like human societies and economies.
 As such, experimental data is difficult to observe and causal inferences are difficult to make.
 Unlike the physical sciences, the social scientist and philosopher cannot hold variables fixed, make precise interventions, or re-run experiments with ease.

 It is here that computational approaches to philosophy can help.
 It can overcome the existing epistemic limitations found in traditional philosophy methods - analytic intractability, the inability to experiment, and the challenge of complexity and emergent behaviour.

+Segway to political philosophy

+What are the key problems in democracy - making causal claims

 This thesis is both an argument for great use of computational methods in philosopy, as well as a demonstration of how it can be used.
 In the proceding chapters, I offer multiple examples of computational approaches to political philosophy, each one a challenge to the claims of democratic authority.